NeHorgi/new_york_times_api/README.md

 For using it just copy all of these files in your work directory.
 The easiest way is just clone the whole repo from GitHub.

+First of all, when you will get this repo, choose Python 3 as a Base Interpreter in your IDE.

 1) Install requirements by using command:

        'pip install -r requirements.txt'